HiwotBelay/taskflow/README.md

 - `DELETE /api/notifications/:id` - Delete notification

 **Note:** All endpoints except `/api/auth/*` require JWT authentication via `Authorization: Bearer <token>` header.

+## 🔐 Role-Based Access Control

+The system implements three user roles with different permissions:

+### Admin
+- Full CRUD access to all resources
+- Can create, update, and delete projects and tasks
+- Can assign tasks to any team member

+### Manager
+- Full CRUD access to all resources
+- Can create, update, and delete projects and tasks
+- Can assign tasks to any team member

+### Team Member
+- **View-only** access to projects and tasks
+- Can only **update status** of tasks assigned to them
+- Cannot create, delete, or reassign tasks
+- Cannot modify project details

 ## ⚙️ Environment Variables